 ,

-The Control Information subfield for the RDP Trigger frame is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 6) (#8087)(#8091)(*8092)
+The Control Information subfield, when the Control ID subfield is 6, contains the Control Command Indication field.
+The format of the Control Command Indication field is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 6) (#8087)(#8091)(*8092)

 The AC Constraint subfield of the RDP field indicates whether the mapped AC of an RD Data frame is constrained to a single AC, and is defined in Table 9-10 (AC Constraint subfield values), except that a value of 1 indicates that the response from an HE STA contains Data frames from the same AC or higher AC as defined in 10.28.4 (Rules for RD responder).